dallasjohnson/alienworlds-architecture/docs/packopener.md

 ## Features

-This smart contract manages packs of NFTs including the selection and packing of NFTs into each pack as well as the opening to reveal the contents of each pack to the new pack owner.
+This smart contract manages packs of NFTs, including the selection and packing of NFTs into each pack as well as the opening to reveal the contents of each pack to the new pack owner.
 ### Packs
 A pack has a name, symbol and bonus token asset.
-Once a pack has been added it can also be edited, deleted or activated.
+Once a pack has been added, it can also be edited, deleted or activated.

 __Pack related actions:__